Lightning-AI/lightning-thunder/README.md

 **NOTE: Lightning Thunder is alpha.** Feel free to get involved, expect a few bumps along the way.

+## Start with Thunder

+Try Thunder without installing by using our [Zero to Thunder Tutorial Studio](https://lightning.ai/lightning-ai/studios/zero-to-thunder-tutorial).

 ## Install Thunder

 Install [nvFuser](https://github.com/NVIDIA/Fuser) nightly, which will also install the matching PyTorch nightly: